Sustainability Disclosure Grows Up

 Things have of course moved on, now you don’t have to weigh down your bag with lengthy reports, you can access them electronically and not just in pdf form, sustainability information is finding its way across websites and into the core of Investor Relations presentations.

 So, if the medium has transformed, what is happening with the content?
-Well, for starters, more companies are producing reports than ever (KMPG notes that 80% 0f companies worldwide now report on sustainability) and the information that they contain is becoming more central to the perspectives and judgments of corporate practice made by stakeholders, especially investors.
+Well, for starters, more companies are producing reports than ever (KMPG notes that 80% of companies worldwide now report on sustainability) and the information that they contain is becoming increasingly central to the perspectives and judgments of corporate practice made by stakeholders, especially investors.

 However, significant challenges remain for non-financial reporting to be as reliable and useful as other types of corporate disclosure.
 There is a still a plethora of standards and approaches used by companies to decide what should be reported, how much should be disclosed and to whom.